Marine Corps Recon Screening And Prep Course

-With the logistical concerns out of the way, the screening process started off with a 25-meter underwater swim, a deep water rifle retrieval, a tower jump, a 30-minute water tread, a five-minute flotation with trousers and a timed 500-meter swim.
-After the pool portion of the screening was completed, the Marines jogged down to the red course to perform a physical fitness test.
+With the logistical concerns out of the way, the screening process started off with a 25-meter underwater swim, a deep water rifle retrieval, a tower jump, a 30-minute water tread, a five-minute flotation with trousers and a timed 500-meter swim in uniform.
+After the pool portion of the screening was completed, the Marines performed a physical fitness test.

 Staff Sgt.
 Anthony J. Rivera, training staff, 1st Reconnaissance Battalion, explained, "to be successful, you can't just say it takes one type of person.
 You just got to have heart.
 You just have to have that desire."